JEFworks/jean.fan/_posts/2022-12-14-embl-diversity-and-inclusion-panel.md

 This means that we, as those who do this diversity and inclusion work, must be judicious in choosing who we do this work for.
 For myself, I am willing to do this work in collaboration with students who I know will be able to integrate my views and perspectives towards their own efforts in supporting diversity and inclusion.
 I am not willing to do this work as a performance to make people in positions of leadership feel good about themselves for supporting women.

 Second, the onus of elucidating the value of diversity and the possible avenues towards inclusion must shift away from those who are the most disproportionally impacted and onto those in positions of leadership and authority who have the most opportunity to create change.
 Even for myself, I experience privilege as an able-bodied person.
 So the onus of learning about ableism falls on me as I seek out voices in the disability activism community to educate myself on potential avenues towards their inclusion.
+Other panelists noted the abundance of online resources for self-education including the [Gendered Innovations project](http://genderedinnovations.stanford.edu/what-is-gendered-innovations.html).

 At the end of the day, we do what we can.
 And we do it now.